unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 We recommend using a VNet within the same Azure tenant as your Union data plane.
 It should be configured with the following characteristics:

-* We recommend using a VNet within the same Azure tenant as your Union data plane
 * A single subnet with an address prefix with /19 CIDR mask.
 This is used for Kubernetes nodes
 * One to five subnets with an address prefix with /14 to /18 CIDR mask.
 This is used for Kubernetes pods. /14 is preferrable to mitigate IP exhaustion.
 It is common to start with one subnet for initial clusters and add more subnets as workloads scale.
 * An non-allocated (I.E. no subnet) /19 CIDR range that will be retained for Service CIDRs.